FasterXML/jackson-databind/README.md

 and tree-model for [Jackson Data Processor](http://wiki.fasterxml.com/JacksonHome) It builds on [core streaming parser/generator](https://github.com/FasterXML/jackson-core) package, and uses [Jackson Annotations](https://github.com/FasterXML//jackson-annotations) for configuration.
-More low-level details can be found from [Javadocs](http://fasterxml.github.com/jackson-databind/javadoc/2.1.1/).

 While the original use case for Jackson was JSON data-binding, it can now be used for other data formats as well, as long as